-Launched in 2005, the PA Foundation’s Global Outreach Grants Program supports PAs and PA students in humanitarian activities that improve the quality of life in underserved areas of developing countries and the United States.
+Launched in 2005, the PA Foundation’s Global Outreach Grants Program provides grants to support projects involving PAs and PA students in humanitarian activities designed to improve the quality of life in underserved areas outside the United States or its territories.
 The grants promote sustainable development in the areas of healthcare and health education for populations and communities in need.

 We provide funding for projects that enhance or expand existing programs and provide the participating PAs and students an invaluable learning experience in healthcare delivery, leadership, and project management.